 FreePBX is a web-based open source GUI (graphical user interface) that controls and manages Asterisk (PBX), an open source communication server.
 FreePBX is licensed under the GNU General Public License (GPL), an open source license.
-This solution is a pre-configured FreePBX Distro that includes the system OS (Ubuntu), Asterisk, FreePBX GUI and assorted dependencies.
-Deploy the server straight into your cloud environment from the links below.
+This solution is a pre-configured self hosted FreePBX Distro that includes the system OS (Ubuntu), Asterisk, FreePBX GUI and assorted dependencies.
+Deploy and install FreePBX the VOIP server straight into your cloud environment from the links below.

 Once your FreePBX server has been deployed, the following links explain how to connect to a Linux VM: